MalekMansour/MyBedroom/README.md

 - **Color Tags & Filtering**
   - 12 named colors to tag each link
-  - Filter by one or more colors in the dropdown
+  - Filter by one color in the dropdown

 - **Search**
   - Live “search as you type” by title